Klipper Nozzle Collision Homing

 Test Homing

-commands and check whether the output data on the console after each G28 Z
+Please send the G28 Z command about 10 times, then check whether the output data on the console after each G28 Z command is stable.

 G28 Z